Boundary Wire for Wireless Dog Electric Fence (100m)

 Can I attach two boundary wires to the transmitter?

-No. In general, Wireless Dog Fence systems use just one wire.
+No. Wireless Dog Fence systems use just one wire.
 Any boundary shape you want to create can generally be designed with that single wire.
 See our Boundary Design Examples section below.

 Can I use an existing boundary wire installation of another brand?

 Possibly, depending on its age, condition and what materials were used.
-The Sureguard Boundary Wire Transmitter constantly checks the Boundary Wire for breaks and whether transmission strength is below specification.
-So, install the transmitter and allow it to test the boundary.
+The Sureguard Boundary Wire Transmitter constantly checks and reports Boundary Wire breaks and whether transmission strength is below specification.
+So, install the transmitter and allow it to test your existing boundary.

 I've read elsewhere you need to round off corners to stop signal cancellation.
 What does Sureguard recommend?